Little Motor, Little Tires, Little Nitrous...

 The giant Magneflow muffler had to be notched to clear the RR tire...

-Basically, I am building my own bellhousing to adapt a Ford Toploader 4spd transmission to my old school SB Chev V8.
+Basically, I made my own bellhousing to adapt a Ford Toploader 4spd transmission to my old school SB Chev V8.
 I can buy one for around $450, but it's a heavy 1/4" thick steel monster, and I prefer building my own lighter parts if i can.
 I'm not concerned about it not being "SFI certified", as it's just a fun street car and i have no desire to make it legal for the track.

 Here's the pattern I made out of 1/4" steel.
-All the hole locations were laid out, centerpunched, and drilled 3/16" so that the pattern could be transferred to the blank piece of 1/8" that it's laying on, which will be used to make the block protection plate.
+All the hole locations were laid out, centerpunched, and drilled 3/16" so that the pattern could be transferred to the blank piece of 1/8" that it's laying on, which was used to make the block protection plate.
 The steel pucks on the right are the pilot rings and spacer that i mentioned in an earlier post that locate everything in the correct positions for mock-up.
 Later this pattern will get the bolt holes drilled and the large center hole will be cut out, turning the pattern into the flange for the front of the bell...

 Here's the drawing I used to lay out the block bolt pattern...